dummy-team/dummy-wordpress/README.md

-# wp-dummy-twig
+# Dummy Wordpress
-wp-dummy-twig is a starter theme designed to help you build Wordpress websites in a sane environment.
+Dummy Wordpress is a starter theme designed to help you build Wordpress websites in a sane environment.
 It's main purpose is to provide a solid template system to keep the html away from the PHP, while keeping your sanity healty dealing with the `function.php`.

 It is based on [Timber](https://github.com/jarednova/timber) powered by the [Twig Template Engine](http://twig.sensiolabs.org/).